evan-007/pair-program/README.md

 #README

 demo: <a href='http://tranquil-tor-7118.herokuapp.com'>http://tranquil-tor-7118.herokuapp.com</a>.
 Demo loads super slow, refresh page if initial load looks weird.

 `clone` and `bundle install && rake db:create db:migrate db:seed`

+##Dev Builds

+The dev app has 3 parts: rails, redis and gulp.
+Run rails with `rails s`, angular with `cd client && gulp` and redis: `redis-server /user/local/etc/redis.conf` (or whatver your path to redis is).
+Install redis: `brew install redis`.

 Rails api lives in the rails app as usual, the angular app is in `client`.
 `cd client && bower install && npm install` to install dependencies for the